sunomura/commercialization-public/manufacture/iot/create-a-basic-image.md

 ### <span id="Create_a_test_project"></span>Create a test project

-Create a new product folder that uses the Rpi2 BSP.
+From the IoT Core Shell, create a new product folder that uses the Rpi2 BSP.
 This folder represents a new device we want to build, and contains sample customization files that we can use to start our project.

 ```
 newproduct ProductA rpi2